Served at a popular Texas cafeteria called Luby’s, Luby’s Butternut Brownie Pie is one of my mom’s favorite pies.

 Oddly enough, there is no chocolate in this pie, yet it still has “brownie” in the title.
 It is kind of a brownish color, though, so maybe the name Butternut Brownie Pie comes from that.

-What it looked like after I took it out of the oven and before I covered it with whipped cream.
+And again — an old photo of the no-crust version taken out of the oven.
 The orange stuff is crushed Butterfinger candy.
 It’s marking the small quadrant where I mixed a bit of Butterfinger into the pie filling to see how it would taste.
-It’s probably going to be too sweet, but I will let you know.
+It’s probably going to be too sweet, but I will let you know (Update: Okay, but not great.
+Don’t bother with the Butterfinger).

 - Butter or shortening for rubbing pie plate (about 1 tablespoon)